 Find the full printable recipe with specific measurements below.

-• Butter: Soften butter to room temperature about an hour ahead of time so it will cream easily without leaving clumps of butter.
+• Unsalted butter: Soften butter to room temperature about an hour ahead of time so it will cream easily without leaving clumps of butter.
+If using salted butter, reduce the salt to 1/2 teaspoon.

 • Sugars: I love the combination of both white sugar and brown sugar.
 Brown sugar adds moisture and a deeper flavor.

-• Cornstarch: This helps prevent the cookies from spreading as well as ensuring a nice soft center.
+• Cornstarch: This helps prevent the Cadbury egg cookies from spreading as well as ensuring a nice soft center.

-• Baking staples: A large egg, vanilla extract, all-purpose flour and sea salt.
+• Baking staples: A large egg, vanilla extract, baking soda, all-purpose flour and salt.

 How to Make Cadbury Egg Cookies